SchrodingerZhu/area-exam-survey/writing/main.typ

 - @related-works summarizes similar works related to reuse analysis in @RC-Revisit.
 This chapter includes both high-level type system design and similar analyses outside reference-counted system.
 Issues surrounding immutable objects can be further generalized to any singly-assigned values that demand certain resources.
 For instance, it is common for machine learning frameworks to compose tensor expressions.
 The buffers holding intermediate tensors must be appropriately optimized to avoid premature materialization.
 We will see how MLIR's bufferization pipeline eliminates and fuses temporary buffers.

 - @future-works  will propose potential improvements to the reuse analysis and provide a detailed discussion on implementation difficulties.
-There are still many missing pieces in existing works, such as how to minimize the impact of the reference count checking on fastpaths, the codesign of mutable and immutable regions, and the locality implication of memory reuse.
+There are still many missing pieces in existing works, such as how to minimize the impact of the reference count checking on fastpaths, the codesign of mutable and immutable regions, and the locality and security implication of memory reuse.
 We hope to offer a glance at these opportunities in this chapter.

 = Functional Programming <functional-programming>

-Functional programming is typically associated with a paradigm that formulates programs as lambda expressions and views computation as the β-reduction or normalization of lambda terms.
+Functional programming is typically associated with a paradigm that formulates programs as lambda expressions and views computation as the reduction or normalization of lambda terms.
 In a purely functional framework, evaluations are devoid of side effects, allowing programs to be regarded as "functions" in the mathematical sense @pragmatics.
 This approach to programming simplifies the handling of complex problems: values are inherently persistent and sharable @advanced-data-structures @optimal, immutability prevents data races in concurrent programming, and lambda calculus embodies the core of constructive proofs according to @proofs-as-programs.

 == State Transitions in Functional Programming
 Being immutable, however, functional paradigm has its negative implications to performance.
 Consider the State Monad implementation in Haskell from MTL @mtl @state-monad.
 Without the capability to mutate individual field, the state transition is achieved by constructing new state objects and passing it to the desired continuation (the lambda expression wrapped in `state` constructors).
 If the code were not properly optimized, each of such state transitions is accompanied by deallocations of original state objects, allocations of new state objects, and necessary data copying.
 This will lead to considerable performance impacts especially when such objects are large enough.